ttungl/HeteroArchGen4M2S/README.md

 ##Introduction
 Heterogeneous Architecture Configurations Generator for Multi2Sim simulator (HeteroArchGen4M2S)

-`HeteroArchGen4M2S`: An automatic generator tool for configuring and running heterogeneous CPU-GPU architectures on Multi2Sim (M2S) simulator.
+`HeteroArchGen4M2S`: An automatic generator software tool for configuring and running heterogeneous CPU-GPU architectures on Multi2Sim (M2S) simulator.
 This tool runs on top of M2S simulator, it allows us to configure the various heterogeneous CPU-GPU architectures (e.g., number of CPU cores, GPU cores, L1$, L2$, memory (size and latency (via `CACTI 6.5`)), network topologies (currently support 2D-Mesh, customized 2D-Mesh, and Torus networks)...).
 The output files include the results of network throughput and latency, caches/memory access time, and and dynamic power of the cores (can be collected after running `McPAT`).

 `HeteroArchGen4M2S` is free software, which is freely to be redistributed and modified it under the terms of the GNU General Public License as published by the Free Software Foundation (For more details `http://www.gnu.org/licenses`).